andydlindsay/apr03-2023-b/w08d01/README.md

 PGPORT=5432
 ```

+5. Update the `.gitignore` to include the new `.env.development` file
-5. Update the config object to use the keys from the `.env`
+6. Update the config object to use the keys from the `.env`

 ```js
 // inside /backend/src/db/index.js